 To roadmap Wall Street priorities for 2014 and 2015, we have been having an interesting set of meetings recently with MDs and leading architects in global banks and investment services firms.

-To enable compliance with variety of Risk/Regulatory initiatives, AML and KYC initiatives…the big foundational investments in 2013 are around:
+To enable compliance with variety of Risk/Regulatory initiatives, AML and KYC initiatives…the big foundational investments are around:

 1) Strengthening the Golden Sources – Security Master, Account Master and Customer Master.

 2) Standardized, common global business processes, data, systems and quantitative solutions that can be leveraged and executed across geographies, products, and markets to manage delinquency exposures, and efficiently meet Regulatory requirements for Comprehensive Capital Analysis and Review (CCAR), FDIC Reporting, Basel, and Stress Loss Testing.